 As the world changes, policing and first response also evolve.
 The COVID-19 pandemic of 2020 transformed workflows for public safety agencies of all disciplines.
 Agencies found value in backup workstations for call-takers and dispatchers offered by a mobile command center.
 As public safety technologies continue to improve mobile capabilities, mobile command centers are likely to become more prevalent.

 Many law enforcement agencies rely on Hexagon’s computer-aided dispatch, analytics, and mobile solutions.
-Watch the video below to learn how Mobile County, Alabama, Emergency Management Agency deployed a mobile command center using Hexagon technologies.
+Watch the video above to learn how Mobile County, Alabama, Emergency Management Agency deployed a mobile command center using Hexagon technologies.